 Consumer staple ETFs to consider

 Want to keep your consumer staple investments diversified?
 There are plenty of ETFs, including:

-PSCC has been particularly lucrative this year with a 22.53 percent return YTD.
-FTXG has also performed well with 13.33 percent YTD.
+PSCC has been particularly lucrative this year, with a 13.35 percent return this year.
+FTXG has also performed well, returning 5.69 percent.